 The business case is no longer theoretical.
 Deloitte's Mental Health at Work report found that companies with strong mental health support see returns of $5 for every $1 invested.[8]
 McKinsey's Health Institute research connects employee wellbeing directly to organizational performance — not as a soft benefit, but as a measurable driver of output.[9]

-Companies like Aetna, Nike, and SAP have already piloted sensory recovery spaces, in-meeting movement breaks, and structured breathwork programs — not as employee perks, but as performance infrastructure.
+Companies like Aetna, Nike, and SAP have already piloted sensory recovery spaces, in-meeting movement breaks, and structured breathwork programs.

-The question for leadership isn't whether employee wellbeing affects performance.
-The research settled that.
-The question is whether your workplace is designed to protect it — or quietly drain it, meeting by meeting, day by day.
+The crucial question for leadership right now is whether your workplace is designed to protect energy, or quietly drain it, meeting by meeting, day by day.

 Sources